Virtual Boy Wario Land

 Virtual Boy Wario Land (Note: Known in Japan as Virtual Boy Wario Land: The Secret Treasure of Awazon (バーチャルボーイワリオランド アワゾンの秘宝, Bācharu Bōi Wario Rando: Awazon no Hihō)) is a 1995 platform game developed and published by Nintendo for the Virtual Boy.
 It stars Wario, who finds himself deep underground after stumbling upon a treasure-filled cave and must find his way back to the surface.
 Throughout the journey, the player explores and searches for items and power-ups while fighting enemies and defeating bosses.
 Wario has the ability to jump between the background and foreground at certain points, making use of Virtual Boy's stereoscopic 3D effect.

 Virtual Boy Wario Land was developed by a large portion of Nintendo R&D1 staff involved.
 It was co-directed by Hiroji Kiyotake and Hirofumi Matsuoka and produced by Gunpei Yokoi.
-The music was composed by Kazumi Totaka, being his final project with R&D1.
-The game received generally favorable reviews, particularly in retrospect, receiving praise for its gameplay and 3D depth, but criticism focused on its short length.
-It is considered one of the best Virtual Boy games and its background gimmick served as inspiration for games including Donkey Kong Country Returns (2010) and Mutant Mudds (2012).
-The game will be added to the Nintendo Classics service at a future date.
+The music was composed by Kazumi Totaka, being his final project at R&D1.
+The game received generally favorable reviews, particularly in retrospect coverage, receiving praise for its gameplay and 3D depth, but criticism focused on its short length.
+Retrospectively, it has been lauded as one of the best Virtual Boy games and its background gimmick served as inspiration for games including Donkey Kong Country Returns (2010) and Mutant Mudds (2012).